Skip to main content

 • Navigate to the API Management dashboard.

-• Click "New Application" to begin onboarding.
+• Click Add Application to begin onboarding.
 Add Application

 Select the OpenAPI Specification Method